 This area tends to get lumped in with Teton Village or Jackson when searching online.
 Many of the locations appear to be mom-and-pop places.

-5. Where to stay in Victor, Idaho
+5. Where to stay in Victor & Driggs, Idaho

-Victor, Idaho is located on the other side of the Teton mountain range.
+The towns of Victor & Driggs, Idaho, are located on the other side of the Teton mountain range.

 It’s about an hour away from Grand Teton National Park and requires driving over Teton Pass.
 I haven’t done this drive yet, but some people say it’s a scary drive.